Something Wrong with Church?

 songs (at church) with the saints and attend a mid-week Bible study?

 this regard, does the church have a place where you, or anyone else, can go to

 – 24 hours a day, 7 days a week – for fellowship, friendship, and/or where

 you can ask questions and get plugged in to serve, or to go out "into the

 among the homeless, lonely, and oppressed) ...

-and to compel them to come into a home (perhaps) while opening up their hearts to
+and to compel them to come into (a home perhaps) and open up their hearts to

 Jesus: Luke 14:16-26.